 For 26 years it was The Chad Show.
 We actually called it that; it had become an inside joke.
 When Chad was happy, Jasmine got positive attention – even sex.
 What made Chad happy?
 Unfortunately, not sex.
 It was things.
 Brand-named things.
 Being in and out of debt was a constant in our relationship because of thoughtless spending.
 It made me uneasy, especially since I often expressed a desire to have an emergency fund.
 But the fleeting moments of happiness brought on by spending was enough to justify living with unease.
 Un-ease became dis-ease, but it would take years to connect the dots.
 Guess I’m a slow learner.

 After standing my ground, and refusing another request for money, a tantrum ensued.
 “And how much did you get taxed in 2016?!”
 I replied, “You’re actually going to go there?
-Okay then, the tax refund is all yours.”
-A couple days later he said I could take $500 for myself, since I handled all the paperwork and paid the CPA’s fee.
-It wasn’t a full split, but it was better than zero.
+Okay then, the tax refund is yours.”
+A couple days later he offered me $500 since I handled all the paperwork and paid the CPA’s fee.
 I honestly couldn’t take his initial reaction personal; I felt bad for him really.
 He was finally having to acknowledge the financial stress cloud that had been over us all this time.
 And as much as he hated it – or me for not helping – it was actually necessary for him to feel the weight he had put on my shoulders.
 This wasn’t for revenge purposes, but a need for him to face the reality he created so he can fix it for himself and his financial future.

 So, two days ago I got tired of the back and forth.
 It was obvious a friendship was not going to work for me.
 I stated my need for No Contact.
 I’m ending the cycle of addiction, and facing what I need to change in order to manifest healthy relationships, and heal from self-inflicted karma).
 I’m feeling driven to write, travel, play, connect to Nature and incredible people, to sun-gaze, take risks, call in abundance, change my diet, meditate, channel my higher self and Source, and to be the Unconditional Love I’ve been searching for all this time.